uk000/goto/README.md

 Before we look into detailed features and APIs exposed by the tool, let's look at how this tool can be used in a few scenarios to understand it better.

 ### Scenario: Test a client's behavior upon service failure
-Suppose you have a client applicaiton that connects to a service for some API (`/my/api`).
+Suppose you have a client application that connects to a service for some API (`/my/api`).
 Either the client, or a sidecar/proxy (e.g. envoy), has some in-built resiliency capability so that it retries upon certain kind of failures (e.g. if the service responds with `HTTP 503`).
 The client or the proxy (e.g. envoy) may possibly even attempt to reconnect to a different endpoint of the service.

 This `goto` tool is the ideal tool to goto [yeah, intended :)] to test such resiliency behavior of the client or the proxy, in two possible ways: